-We have developed Ceph, a distributed file system that provides excellent performance, reliability, and scalability.
-Ceph maximizes the separation between data and metadata management by replacing allocation tables with a pseudo-random data distribution function (CRUSH) designed for heterogeneous and dynamic clusters of unreliable object storage devices (OSDs).
-We leverage device intelligence by distributing data replication, failure detection and recovery to semi-autonomous OSDs running a specialized local object file system.
-A dynamic distributed metadata cluster provides extremely efficient metadata management and seamlessly adapts to a wide range of general purpose and scientific computing file system workloads.
+We have developed Ceph, a distributed file system that provides excellent performance and reliability while promising unprecedented scalability.
+Ceph maximizes the separation between data and metadata management by replacing allocation tables with a pseudo-random data distribution function (CRUSH) designed for heterogeneous and dynamic clusters of unreliable OSDs.
+We leverage OSD intelligence to distribute data replication, failure detection and recovery with semi-autonomous OSDs running a specialized local object storage file system (EBOFS).
+Ceph is built around a dynamic distributed metadata cluster that provides extremely efficient metadata management and seamlessly adapts to a wide range of general purpose and scientific computing file system workloads.
 Performance measurements under a variety of workloads show that Ceph has excellent I/O performance and scalable metadata management, supporting more than 250,000 metadata operations per second.